 Project Power was the fifth directorial outing for the duo of Henry Joost and Ariel Schulman who first appeared with the Found footage film Catfish (2010) and then went to work with Blumhouse making Paranormal Activity 3 (2011) and Paranormal Activity 4 (2012).
-They subsequently left Found Footage behind and went on to make the social media thriller Nerve (2016) and the Blumhouse horror Viral (2016) and subsequent to this the superhero film Secret Hedquarters (2022), as well as produced the tv mini-series The Watcher (2022).
+They subsequently left Found Footage behind and made the social media thriller Nerve (2016) and the Blumhouse horror Viral (2016) and subsequent to this the superhero film Secret Hedquarters (2022), as well as produced the tv mini-series The Watcher (2022).

 The script comes from Mattson Tomlin who had previously directed The Projectionist (2008) and Solomon Grundy (2012) about an imaginary companion, neither film being widely seen.
 The script for Project Power resulted in a bidding war and gained Tomlin a name as a screenwriter.
-On the basis of this, Tomlin has also written scripts for film Little Fish (2020) about a worldwide plague of amnesia and the upcoming The Batman (2022).
+On the basis of this, Tomlin has also written the script for Little Fish (2020) about a worldwide plague of amnesia and was given the funding to direct Mother/Android (2021).